SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 2. **Unlinkability**: The issuer cannot link:
    - A spending transaction to the original issuance
    - Multiple spending transactions by the same client

-   This holds under the DDH assumption in the Ristretto group.
+   - This property is information theoretic in nature.

 3. **Balance Security**: No PPT adversary can spend more credits than issued.
 Specifically:
    - Credits cannot be created from nothing